Quicr/laps/docs/relay-protocol.md

 ##### FIB

 Nodes are computed ahead of time when node advertisements are received.
 A map is updated to maintain which peers are best to reach the advertised s-relay node.
-Recall that all nodes are advertised, which includes all s-relay nodes.
+This is possible since all nodes are advertised, which includes all s-relay nodes, when started.
 The FIB is maintained real-time upon subscribe advertisement to find the best peer session (future will establish on-demand peering, including v-relays).

 > [!NOTE]
 > Subscribes are only conveyed for an s-relay.
 A s-relay may have many subscribers, but only one peering